thebiggest0/1510-term-project/README.md

 ## Game Save

 Our game supports multiple player accounts.
-Try out all 3 difficulties while keeping each file saved.
-Make sure to choose a different name.
+Please make sure to create different character names.
+Each difficulty can only be experienced one at a time (when new difficulty is selected the existing enemy.json file will be updated).

 Your game will auto save after a successful character movement, level up, battle and interaction.
 Exit the game and log back in by entering the same character name.